SecurityLogMiner/log-collection-documentation/PRD.md

 3. **Data Packaging and Serialization:**
    - The collected data should be packaged and serialized for transmission over the TCP connection.
    - *Requirements:*
-     - Implement serialization and deserialization mechanisms for efficient data transfer.
+     - Implement serialization and deserialization for efficient data transfer.

 4. **Error Handling and Reliability:**
    - The system should handle errors gracefully and ensure reliable delivery of data even in the presence of network issues or packet loss.
    - *Requirements:*
      - Implement error detection and correction mechanisms.
-     - Specify procedures for retransmission of lost or corrupted data.
+     - Use TCP over TLS for retransmission of lost or corrupted data.
      - Implement system monitoring and alerting to reduce downtime during system degredation

 5. **Destination Data Reception:**
    - The destination should be capable of receiving, processing, and storing the transmitted data.
    - *Requirements:*
-     - Develop a data storage service.
+     - Develop a system of database I/O.
      - Create a procedure to integrate with ElasticSearch.

 <a href="#table-of-contents" style="font-size: smaller;">back to top</a>